susiesmith15/LondonRentalMarket/README.md

 # LondonRentalMarket

-Using pandas, creating a dataset comprised of London Borough statistics including:
+Initially used Pandas to create a dataset comprised of London Borough statistics including:

   1. Average rental price
   2. Average salary of residents
   3. Crimes/1000 population